-A few years ago I picked up a package of Reel Wings at Dette Trout Flies and while I was super excited to use them once arriving home; I found that I broke more of them than I was able to use properly😢
+A few years ago I picked up a package of Reel Wings at Dette Trout Flies and while I was super excited to use them once arriving home; I had found that I unintentionally broke more than I was able to use properly😢

-Until I was made aware that they had revamped the packaging and material; for ease of use and durability!😍
+Until I saw they had revamped the packaging and material; for ease of use and durability!😍

 So If you were like me and others who had trouble getting the hang of this material in the past; have no fear!
-Take a look at this step by step, and the improvements made, and I’m sure you will be running to the shop to pick some up, and wont be afraid to use up the old ones as well.
+Take a look at this step by step, and the improvements made, and I’m sure you will be running to the shop to pick some up.
+You may even give the old ones another try!

-Reel wings give a life to your flies wings like no other material can, and they are easy to cast.
+Reel wings give a life to your flies wings like no other material can, like this Rusty spinner and they are easy to cast.

 “In with the new”